Bill Schwartau: Career

 Schwartau worked for NBC in 1942 in Guest Relations.
 After serving in the military, he joined NABET (the broadcasting union) in 1949 and started working at NBC in 1950.
 He was with Decca Records (start date unknown) until later 1953.

 He was working at Coastal Recording when he was appointed Chief Engineer at A&R Recording in New York in December 1958 (Phil Ramone was a co-founder).
 The first major album recorded at the studio was The Genius of Ray Charles, which was engineered by Tom Dowd and Schwartau with Phil Ramone as "third assistant."

 Ramone said of Schwartau in his autobiography, "Bill Schwartau was one of the unsung heroes of our industry, and every recording professional on the East Coast admired him.
 His ability to hear 'through the microphone' was impeccable; and when Bill set up a session, what you heard in the studio matched what you heard in the control room.
 He used microphones and aural shading to convey subtlety and nuance in the same way a painter uses light and color."

-In 1959, Scwartau was hired as sound engineer at Music Makers "to attempt to crack the obstacles of poor sound transfers in commercial prints.
+In 1959, Schwartau was hired as sound engineer at Music Makers "to attempt to crack the obstacles of poor sound transfers in commercial prints.
 It was announced he was promoted to Vice President of production at Music Makers in 1960.
 In 1962, he was named production supervisor and chief engineer of Sound Maker's Studio.
-He also engineer the influential jazz album Money Jungle with Duke Ellington, Charles Mingus and Max Roach.
+He also engineered the influential jazz album Money Jungle with Duke Ellington, Charles Mingus and Max Roach.